I often get asked how I manage to stay up to date with so many technologies.

 Why?
-Beacase its the one that are less intrusive, very few popups, all the refactoring happens inside the Visual Studio editor.
+Because it’s the one that are less intrusive, very few popups, all the refactoring happens inside the Visual Studio editor.

 Fair enough Resharper seems to (without actually counting the features) have more features.

-Just code from Telerik seems like a great product as well, I have to admit I have't used I that much.
+Just code from Telerik seems like a great product as well, I have to admit I haven't used it that much.

 These plugins are not only to help you rename a method, they can also hint about improvements or alternative ways of implementing code.

-They will make you a "worse" Visual Studio vanilla user (since they add alot of functionallity) but they will also imporove your coding skills and make you more productive.
+They will make you a "worse" Visual Studio vanilla user (since they add a lot of functionality) but they will also improve your coding skills and make you more productive.

 This goes a bit hand in hand with community leader, help people.

 Be a mentor to beginners, speak about what you love.